spesmilo/electrum/contrib/osx/README.md

 ✗ _This script does not produce reproducible output (yet!)._

-This guide explains how to build Electrum binaries for macOS systems.
+This guide explains how to build Electron Cash binaries for macOS systems.
 We build our binaries on El Capitan (10.11.6) as building it on High Sierra makes the binaries incompatible with older versions.